What is Dolly Parton’s Imagination Library?

 Who can participate?

 Any child under the age of 5 whose parent/guardian resides in the 13045 zip code can participate.
 A child’s participation ends on his/her 5th birthday.
-We estimate there are 1400 eligible children living in our targeted geographic area of zip code 13045.

 What if I don’t live in the 13045 zip code?